dkoz/kozejin-cogs/README.md

 Cog | Description
 --- | ---
 AutoVoice | Creates and manages voice channels automatically when joining a specific channel.
-BattleMetricsAPI | Track your game servers, access remote rcon, and more from the BattleMetrics API.
 CloneTracker | Track Diablo Clone/Uber Diablo
 Pokedex | Search for your favorite pokemon, movesets or item info.
 Deckard Cain | Chat with Deckard Cain on ChatGPT